 -Most holes have a decent amount of trees, which cuts down on how much the wind affects your disc's flight path.

 -The course is well maintained, since it's a public park.

 -Mackenzie Park DGC isn't overly busy.
 I've gone all times of the week and have run into a total of about 12 other players in 4 trips.
 All were really chill.

 Cons: -No signage.
 I was very lucky to run into a local during my first round, so navigation wasn't an issue.
-Tee pads and baskets are numbered, but you can't see them from far away, so you're still forced to walk around to find the correct tee pads and baskets.
+Tee pads and baskets are numbered, but you can't see them from far away, so you're still forced to walk around to find the correct tee pads and their corresponding baskets.
 The back 5 holes (17-21) are especially difficult for first-timers, since they're all shorter ace run holes and multiple baskets are within sight of each tee pad.

 -This is mainly a con for newer players: there are about 6 holes with water in play.
 It's usually on one side, but if you can't throw straight consistently (or you're bringing a disc golf noob), expect to lose a disc or two.

 -There are only a few holes with significant changes in elevation.
 Still, probably the only hill in Lubbock resides on this disc golf course.
 Just watch out for snakes as you climb the caprock between holes 8 and 9.

 Holes 1-2 and about 4-5 others had a lot of ants.
 This makes putting really difficult on those holes, since you don't want to set your feet for too long.
 That probably lowered my score by about 3 strokes today, since I wasn't too keen on having fire ants crawl down my shoes.

 -Don't bother trying to play here after it rains a significant amount.
 Wait two days or the front 9 or so baskets will be surrounded by large pools of water.